flpezet/analytics-readings/README.md

 ### SQL
+SQL has a lot of tips and tricks that take times to know.
+  * [Mode Analytics SQL Guide](https://mode.com/sql-tutorial/introduction-to-sql/).
+Very complete, even intermediate users can learn from this series of tutorials.
   * [Learning SQL 201: Optimizing Queries, Regardless of Platform](https://towardsdatascience.com/learning-sql-201-optimizing-queries-regardless-of-platform-918a3af9c8b1) By Randy Au.
 I finally found a complete post on advanced SQL.

 ### Python
+Python is a very broad subject.
+Maybe you can follow this list for more [Python focused readings](https://github.com/charlax/python-education).
-  * [Python for Data Analysis](https://www.amazon.com/Python-Data-Analysis-Wrangling-IPython/dp/1491957662).
-Very comprehensive book about using python for data stuff.
+  * [Python for Data Analysis](https://www.amazon.com/Python-Data-Analysis-Wrangling-IPython/dp/1491957662). :book: Very comprehensive book about using python for data stuff.
   * [Pandas Cheatsheet](https://pandas.pydata.org/Pandas_Cheat_Sheet.pdf) I use it everyday!
-  * [TIL Python by Vicki Boykis](https://github.com/veekaybee/til/blob/master/python/pandas_cheat_sheet.md).
-Some tricks to deal with some frequent tasks when manipulating data.
   * [Modern pandas](https://tomaugspurger.github.io/modern-1-intro.html).
 A series of blog posts on intermediate/advanced pandas written by one of the maintainers.

 ### Infrastructure